orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       irrational overreaction case.
 The ebuild developer can remove/revert the filter-lto if a verified reason is not provided and LTO works on their machine.
+  12. filter-lto when the machine is too slow (>= 24 hours) to handle LTO builds because it a security backlog issue that should be prevented.

 # Ebuild organization